Frequently Asked Questions

 - What majors does TCU offer?

-TCU offers more than 100 undergraduate areas of study within seven colleges and schools:
+TCU offers more than 100 undergraduate areas of study within nine colleges and schools:

 - Neeley School of Business